jfet97/real_array/README.md

 <br>
 <br>What can I do?
 You can do whatever you want.
 This template class provide all common methods like: size, front, back, at and others.
 It provides iterators, exceptions for wrong indexing, and useful operator overloading.
 You can also initialize a real_array using initializer_list.
 Run examples.cpp to see some examples.
 <br>
-Note that jfet::real_array transfers its constness to the contained objects
+Note that jfet::real_array transfers its constness to the contained objects.
 <br>
 Read the wiki!
 <br>